jbremz/physics-mi/experiments/007-comp-graph/README.md

 - I wonder if this would help in detecting/understanding adversarial examples better? i.e. we could look at the typical subgraph that's activated by examples in the dataset and unusually activated subgraphs might be finding adversarial routes through the network? 🤔
 - I have a feeling that non-zero'd activation functions (like GELU) would break this unique gradients thing I'm doing?
 But still I suppose in those situations you might have to do clustering as opposed to finding unique components.
 - Layerwise Relevance Propagation seems to be a similar method to this but I suppose is more interested in the input space than what's going on inside the network
+- Just found this paper: [_Interpreting Neural Networks through the Polytype Lens_](https://www.lesswrong.com/posts/eDicGjD9yte6FLSie/interpreting-neural-networks-through-the-polytope-lens) which is very relevant and provides a nice description of a lot of the things I've been grappling with :) I have a strong feeling that my gradient splintering is closely related to if not a direct example of polytopes.
+They talk about the difficulties in interpretability this produces.
+I'm still finding that I'm able to extract useful structure from the gradients in terms of task separation, so let's see if I can continue with that without worrying too much about the _complete_ picture yet 😅

 ## `001-inter-layer-backprop-graph`